mindsdb/mindsdb-docs-old/mindsdb-docs/docs/tutorials/BasicExample.md

 ## Notes

 ### About the Learning
 The first thing we can do is to learn from the csv file.
-Learn in the scope of MindsDB is to let it figure out a neural network that can best learn from this data as well as train and test such a model given the data that we have (learn more about it in [inside mindsdb_native](/InsideMindsDB/)).
+Learn in the scope of MindsDB is to let it figure out a neural network that can best learn from this data as well as train and test such a model given the data that we have.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/b4nWvf9o2ls" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 When you run this script, note that it will start logging various information about the data and about the training process.